 Madrid Metro Map

 The Madrid Metro is one of the biggest subway networks in Europe and in the world.
-Made of 13 lines, it goes through more than 300 stations.
+Made of 13 lines, it goes through 301 stations, 1 short from the Paris Subway, which is the metro network with the most stations in Europe.
 Most of the neighbourhoods of Madrid and its suburbs are accessible with the metro, as well as Madrid-Barajas Airport.
 If you want to have a look on it, here is the Madrid Metro Map.

 Madrid Metro Lines